DJovellar/MovieApp/README.md

 # Movie Application web
 This repository contains a django project and the files needed to run docker and heroku with it.
-The project is expected to deal with users that want to find out information about films (including the trailer) and where to buy and/or watch the movie.
+The project is expected to deal with users that want to find out information about films.
 Additionally, users can rate and write reviews about films.

-For now we have implemented the login, admin page, home and the structure of the database so far.

 ## Authors
 - David Jovellar Fantova